 One of the most significant aspects of Thai food is the use of fresh herbs and spices, which play a crucial role in enhancing the flavors of Thai dishes.

 Common herbs and spices used in Thai cooking include lemongrass, galangal, kaffir lime leaves, cilantro, basil, and chili peppers.
 These ingredients not only add flavor but also offer a range of health benefits, from aiding digestion to boosting the immune system.

 Overall, the origins of Thai cuisine are a fascinating mix of cultural influences and traditional practices, resulting in a unique and flavorful culinary tradition that continues to captivate foodies around the world.

 Wondering how Thai food compares to other cuisines?
-Check out our post on Indonesia vs Thailand.
+Check out our comparison articles:

 Traditional Thai Food that You Can’t Miss

 Listed below, in no particular order are some of the most famous Thai food that Thailand is known for.